 - Uses minimal ingredients some of which you may already have on hand.

-- Pairs perfectly with different types of proteins as in these Grilled Flanken Short Ribs, Grilled BBQ Pork Spare Ribs, Braised Beef Short Ribs, Grilled Ribeye Steak or these Best Charcoal Grilled Chicken Wings or even this Lemon Garlic Broiled Salmon the possibilities are endless.
+- Pairs perfectly with different types of proteins like Grilled Flanken Short Ribs, Grilled BBQ Pork Spare Ribs, Braised Beef Short Ribs, or these Best Charcoal Grilled Chicken Wings or even this Lemon Garlic Broiled Salmon the possibilities are endless.

 Ingredient Notes